-In August 2021, Tony Bennett sang alongside Lady Gaga in a two-concert series at Radio City Music Hall, billed as his final New York Performance.
+In August of 2021, Tony Bennett sang alongside Lady Gaga in a two-concert series at Radio City Music Hall, billed as his final New York Performance.
 On November 28, 2021, the rest of the world had the chance to experience this concert through the TV Special titled “One Last Time: An Evening With Tony Bennett and Lady Gaga.”
-To celebrate his final concert, we’re looking back at Tony Bennett’s iconic life in photos.
+To celebrate his lengthy career, we’re looking back at Tony Bennett’s iconic life in photos.

 Tony Bennett’s early days

 Tony Bennett was born Anthony Dominick Benedetto on August 3, 1926, in New York City.
 In November 1944, Bennett was drafted into the United States Army and he fought in the final stages of the Second World War in Europe.
 He was able to take advantage of the G.I.
 Bill and studied singing at the American Theatre Wing.

 Tony Bennett was discovered in 1949, and by 1950 had signed a contract with Columbia Records.
 His first big hit was the song “Because of You,” which reached number one on the pop charts in 1951.
 His other early hits include “Cold, Cold Heart” and “Rags to Riches.”
 Younger fans especially loved Bennett.
 Here he is pictured after being mobbed by high-school girls in 1952.